What is this government refinance program and what are the conditions?

 - You are current on your mortgage payments

 - Your mortgage is for a larger amount than the value of your home right now.

-- The outstanding amount of your mortgage is not greater than 125% of the current value of your house.
+- The outstanding amount of your loan is not greater than 125% of the current value of your house.

-- You can prove that you are able to pay for the new payments for your refinance mortgage.
+- You can prove that you are able to pay for the new payments for your mortgage refinance.

-Note that if you do qualify for a refinance under the HARP Program (Harp Refi), you still need to submit a loan application.
+Note that if you do qualify for a refinance under the HARP Program (a so called Harp Refi), you still need to submit a loan application.
 Further, you have to pay a refinance fee, just as if you were obtaining a refinance through other (commercial) channels.
 The Harp loan will be underwritten to see if you are qualified to obtain a loan in general.
 Just because you meet the criteria listed above, there is no guarantee you will be refinanced under the H.A.R.P Program if you do not qualify for a refinance in the first place.
 A mortgage modification sometimes doesn’t come easy as you probably know by now..

 Some of the great features of this Obama refinance program:

 Not only you can get lower closing costs but there are more benefits: